haeyamtaiy/Downloading-genome-assemblies/README.md

 ```

 ## Building the script
+Cutting the links and changing the format of them so that they are downloadable.
 - The 'GenBank ftp' field is numbered 15, this makes it easy to cut this field out into a new file.
 - However the links are placed in quatation marks "",therefore need to replace these with nothing.
 - In order to make the ftp link downloadable need to include the function 'wget' (this is a function which extracts the contents of a link) at the beginning of each line and 'genomic.fna.gz' (this ensures that you are downloading the zipped FASTA format of the genomic assembly) at the end of each link.